mpi4py/mpi4py/docs/source/usrman/install.rst

 * :option:`--configure` : runs exhaustive tests for checking about
   missing MPI types/constants/calls.
-This option should be passed in order to build *MPI for Python* against old MPI-1 implementations, possibly providing a subset of MPI-2.
+This option should be passed in order to build *MPI for Python* against old MPI-1 or MPI-2 implementations, possibly providing a subset of MPI-3.

 Downloading
 ^^^^^^^^^^^

-The *MPI for Python* package is available for download at the project website generously hosted by Google Code.
+The *MPI for Python* package is available for download at the project website generously hosted by Bitbucket.
 You can use :program:`curl` or :program:`wget` to get a release tarball.

 * Using :program:`curl`::